 The feedback received from stakeholders made a significant impact on a number of aspects of the Learning Continuity and Attendance Plan.
 A number of parents requested that our district utilize a common communication platform to help parents with multiple children in our district keep a better track of communication with teachers, the school, and the district.
 Our district recently implemented ParentSquare, a powerful communication tool that integrates perfectly with Aeries, our student information system.
-During teacher listening sessions, a number of teachers requested additional preparation and planning time due to all the changes in how teaching and learning will happen due to the pandemic.
+During teacher listening sessions, a number of teachers requested additional preparation and planning time due to the pandemic.
 Therefore, eight non-instructional days were added to the teacher calendar to provide additional preparation and planning time.
 Other feedback received was around student and staff safety.
 Our district has made significant investments in purchasing Personal Protective Equipment (PPE).
 A number of items have been procured and delivered to school sites and staff such as face coverings, disinfectant cleaners, hand sanitizer, partitions, plexiglass dividers, gloves, and other items.
 Furthermore, parents requested support on the best ways to support their child during distance learning.
 The Parent Resource Centers will offer courses focused on supporting parents and other caregivers on the best ways to support their children during distance learning.